Mas Jullien - IGP Hérault blanc 2022

 Nose

-Discreet, delicately opening with roasted dried fruit, bread, and dried flowers.
+Subtle, opening delicately with notes of roasted dried fruit, white bread, and dried flowers

 Serve